Rutabaga (cabbage turnips) are winter season root vegetables in the cruciferae family. Their sweet, peppery flavor is reminiscences of sweet radishes.

 |Rutabaga.
 Photo courtesy: ilovebutter|

-Rutabaga prefers well-drained, sandy soil and cool weather to thrive.
-It is biennial plant which grows to about 12-18 inches in height.
-A round, taproot develops just above the ground surface after about 3-4 months of seedling.
+Rutabaga prefers well-drained sandy soil and cool weather to thrive.
+It is a biennial plant that grows up to about 12-18 inches in height.
+A round taproot develops just above the surface after about 3-4 months of the seedling.

-Its tough skin features deep purple color.
-They are distinct from turnips in being large and round in shape with leaf-base scars.
-Inside, their flesh is yellow unlike turnip's cream white although white flesh rutabaga also exists.
+Its tough skin features a deep purple color.
+Rutabagas are different from turnips in being larger and rounder with conspicuous leaf-base scars.
+Inside, their flesh is yellow, unlike cream-white turnips, although white flesh rutabaga also exists.